The Core Question

 Day Trips

-From Cusco: Sacred Valley (full day), Maras and Moray salt mines (half day), Pisac market (half day), Machu Picchu (full day or overnight), Rainbow Mountain (full day).
+From Cusco: Sacred Valley (full day), Maras and Moray salt mines (half day), Pisac market (half day), Machu Picchu itinerary (full day or overnight), Rainbow Mountain (full day).
 From Lima: Pachacámac archaeological complex (half day), Paracas and the Ballestas Islands (day trip), Huacachina sand dunes (day trip).
 Cusco has the more spectacular day trip options; Lima's are interesting rather than essential.

 The Verdict